Máire Rua O'Brien: Later life

 By 1653, Máire Rua O'Brien (then Cooper) is recorded as the wife of a former Cromwellian officer, Cornet John Cooper and was living with him in Limerick for a period after their marriage.
 She later stayed with her O'Brien cousins in Inchiquin Castle, before returning to Leamaneh during the Restoration.
 Cooper and O'Brien are believed to have had a son, Harry, and possibly a daughter.
 It is Cooper that O'Brien was alleged to have killed with a kick in the stomach, but sources show that they remained married until her death - although they most likely lived apart.

 Still an Irish Catholic but attending English Protestant mass, O'Brien reputedly had a dispute with the local rector, which resulted in her building Coad Church.
 For the rest of her life she reputedly attended Mass at this church.
 Legend suggests that she did this to upset the vicar and to show she could do what she liked.
 In her will, O'Brien left a large amount of money to both Ennis Abbey and Quinn Abbey.

 In 1662, O'Brien was indicted for the murder of a local English landlord, which related to her apparent involvement with her second husband's raiding parties during the early 1640s.
+These allegations were reputedly made by her cousins' political opponents in parliament.
 Although she received a royal pardon in 1664, the trial went ahead and she wrote in 1665 of her "extremitie & troubles in England".

 Her son, Donough, moved the O'Brien family seat to Dromoland Castle in the 1680s, where she lived the final years of her life.